If you could just learn to walk you wouldn’t be so heavy.

 Sometimes, I catch myself wanting to speed up time (if only for a moment), thinking to myself ‘if you were just that little bit older….’

 These were the thoughts I wrote when my son Costa was less than a year old and they are a great lesson in moments and progression and of thinking too much about a time that will and has since come to pass.

 Now you sleep through the night or near enough that I can’t remember what it felt like to wake at all hours just to soothe you.

-You cry but for things that I now know the remedies to and the 0800-plunket hotline is no longer a cry for help on our fridge door.
+You cry but for things that I now know the remedies to or most of them.

-I am clued up and more equipped now that you are older and I find myself staring at you now and then at pictures of the baby you once were thinking how did this happen?
+I am clued up and more equipped now that you are older and I find myself staring at you now and look back at pictures of the baby you once were thinking how did this happen?
 When did you get so big?

 But still, we can’t go back.

 We are where we need to be and if we need to be any further along on our journey it is only, if I’m completely honest to make my life easier or to allow me more sleep or it’s to make my trying day go a little bit faster.

 But you are here to teach me patience.

 To teach me what it means to switch off.
 To let go, to stop thinking too much and too loudly about things that don’t really matter and get back to the heart of the matter, that is You.